 It’s not just the Alps!
 The Pyrenees also often get a good dump of fresh snow around this time of year, making a trip to the expanse of Grandvalira or the smaller Ordino-Arcalis well worth it.
-We loved our trip to Andorra and the terrain is perfectly suited to both beginners and intermediates, with plenty for the expert and off-piste crowd too.
+We loved our trip to Andorra (which was in late February) and the terrain is perfectly suited to both beginners and intermediates, with plenty for the expert and off-piste crowd too.

-To add to this, the apres ski in Pas de la Casa can be great fun too.
+To add to this, the apres ski in Pas de la Casa is excellent, with pockets of excellent apres in other Andorran resorts such as Soldeu.
 And… If that wasn’t enough, you will also find some great deals to Andorra around this time of year.

 Cortina D’Ampezzo, Italy